The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 - Pros: Well built.
 Great sound even at low volumes.

 - Cons: Bass is lackluster and needs an amp.

 The JBL Stage 9603 are some of the best car speakers on a budget.
 We dare you to find something better at this price range.
 You’ll be hard pressed to find a pair.

 JBL designed the speakers with a 210-watt peak power rating to produce strong and clear sounds even when paired with stock amplifiers.
 They come with polypropylene woofers for a strong foundation of base as well as the mid-range frequencies.
 They also features PEI balanced dome tweeters for a full range of sound and crisp frequencies.

 Overall, you can’t find a better pair of speakers while on a budget.
 So, play some music and prepare to be blown away.

-- Sub-par bass, but that’s expected for the price
+- Cons: Sub-par bass, but that’s expected for the price.

 Since these speakers are part of the Pioneer Reference for Open-Show range, they are designed specifically for music enthusiasts.
 This two-way speaker will be a great addition to your vehicle’s sound system.
 It has a distinctive blade-like grille and a high-strength stamped steel frame.

 Along with a large, oversized magnet, the speaker also has a dual-layer urethane surround that protects it from being displaced.
 It’s optimally blended pulp cone woofer and the 2-7/8″ aluminum bullet horn tweeter produce great high and mid-bass sounds.
 They give great depth and clarity to the vocals, and the low tones are of excellent quality too.